zilverline/sequent/docs/index.md

 ### AggregateRoot
 An [AggregateRoot](/docs/concepts.html#aggregateroot) is the class that encapsulates your domain logic.
 Your aggregates form the heart of your application.

 ### Event
 [Events](/docs/concepts.html#event) are domain events that are significant to your domain.
 An AggregateRoot is basically a stream of Events.

 ### Command
 [Commands](/docs/concepts.html#command) form the API of your domain.
+They are simple data objects with descriptive names describing the intent of your command.
+E.g. `SendInvoice`.

 ### CommandHandler
 Commands are handled by [CommmandHandlers](/docs/concepts.html#commandhandler).
 Based on the incoming Command the CommandHandler decides what to do.

 ### Projector
-[Projectors](/docs/concepts.html#projector) respond to Events.
+[Projectors](/docs/concepts.html#projector) listen to Events.
 They are responsible for update the Projections in the view schema.

 ### Workflow
-[Workflows](/docs/concepts.html#workflow) also respond to Events.
+[Workflows](/docs/concepts.html#workflow) also listen to Events.
 They are typically used for anything else you want to do with events.
 (E.g. execute another command).

+### AggregateRepository
+The [AggregateRepository](/docs/concepts.html#aggregaterepository) is the interface to the event store.
+Use this object to load and store AggregateRoots.

+### CommandService
+The [CommandService](/docs/concepts.html#commandservice) is the interface for executing commands.
+The CommandService will than call you CommandHandlers in order to get things done.

 ## Further reading